 The course is delivered through ongoing projects and tutorials.
 Students are encouraged to become self-motivated and disciplined through ongoing academic achievement and tutor feedback.

 Students who successfully complete the course may gain entry to Third Level Institutes and Colleges through the Higher Education Links Scheme.
+Students can also apply to year two of a Degree programme in art or design subject to availability of places.
 See * CAO

 The course is designed to enhance existing skills and capabilities in a variety of art-related fields.